 The petition was blocked from reaching Parliament, and thousands of police were mobilised against the protest.
 Serious violence erupted in the park, and spread throughout central London, leaving many seriously injured.
 In Trafalgar Square, Kidd witnessed police agent provocateurs disguised as workers attempting to incite violence among the peaceful protestors.

-Over the next year, Kidd worked to try and raise awareness of the threat to peaceful protest.
-Ahead of the next Hunger March, planned for February 1934, he put out a circular letter to a number of eminent figures of the day, gathering support from across the political spectrum, from politics, law, the arts and sciences.
+Over the next year, Kidd and fellow co-founder Sylvia Scaffardi worked to try to raise awareness of the threat to peaceful protest.
+Ahead of the next Hunger March, planned for February 1934, they put out a circular letter to a number of eminent figures of the day, gathering support from across the political spectrum, from politics, law, the arts and sciences.

 On 22 February 1934, at a meeting in the vestry hall of St Martin’s-in-the-Fields church in Trafalgar Square, the Council for Civil Liberties was formed.
 Their immediate goal was to make sure that the next ‘hunger march’ was peaceful and safe.
 But the founders agreed that the Council would be needed long after the march was over, to defend ‘the whole spirit of British freedom’.